undebuggable/virb-control/README.md

 Using the client
 =================
-1. Install the CORS Everywhere add-on, ensure the add-on is activated.
+1. Install the CORS Everywhere add-on in the Firefox, restart the browser and ensure the add-on is activated.
 1. Connect the computer to the WiFi network emitted by the camera.
 2. Open this client in Firefox, switch on the CORS Everywhere add-on.
 3. Once the client is able to connect to the device, an interface allowing to configure available services will be displayed.